Mistuke/hub.zhox.com/content/posts/chocolatey-introduction.md

 end user programs.
 So in the future once `cabal` is compiled with `GHC 8.6` this won't be needed, but for backwards compatibility should still be used for now.__)

-The `http-transport` is unimportant, it can be omitted but I prefer to not have it use `curl` from `msys2`.
+The `http-transport` is unimportant, it can be omitted but I prefer to not have it use `curl` from `msys2` just because it's an emulated binary and will be slower than the plain `http-transport` or `powershell` transport options.

 ```
 cache: